polyfy/polylith/readme.md

 ```

 If `myproject` is returned, which is the case here, then we know that this project
-needs to be built and deployed, if all tests also pass.
+needs to be built and deployed, as long as all tests also pass.
-After a successful build, we want to tag the repository, e.g.:
+After a successful build, we tag the repository, e.g.:
 ```
 git tag myproject-1
 ```
-We want to keep the release tags, which is the reason ech tag gets its own unique tag,
+We want to keep the release tags, which is the reason each tag gets its own unique tag,
 e.g. `myproject-1`, `myproject-2`, and so on.
-It's not important that the id's are
+It's not important that the ID's are
 sequential.
 The tool will always sort them by the order they exist in git anyway.

-If the CI build is set up so that it builds all projects in "one go", then we could first start by asking
+If the CI build is set up so that it builds all projects in one go, then we could first start by asking
 what projects we have:
 ```
 poly ws get:projects:keys skip:dev